 As alternative fuels incrementally gain market share year-over-year, the regulations that facilitate their adoption attract more and more attention.
 While the communication of the benefits of many alternative fuels is rooted in the desire for smaller carbon footprints and cleaner emissions, many players are slow to adopt the new technology because of high entry costs.
 Though it is clear that in the long-term shippers and carriers will need to transition to cleaner-burning fuels as sustainability has blossomed into a strategic cornerstone of corporate strategies.
 However, the actual prevalence of alternative energies is relatively small.

-To combat slow adoption in the marketplace, federal blending laws encourage the use of alternative energy in small amounts in the existing fuel mix.
+To combat slow adoption in the marketplace, federal blending laws encourage the use of alternative fuels in small amounts in the existing fuel mix.
 One of the most influential of these regulations in the United States is the Renewable Fuel Standard (RFS).

 These RINs are used by refiners and importers to verify their compliance.
-Producers can meet their renewable volume obligations by either selling required renewables or purchase RINs from another party sold more than they were required to.
+Producers can meet their renewable volume obligations by either selling the required amount of renewables or by purchasing RINs from another party that sold a surplus of renewables.
 Each RIN is categorized into one of four categories and is assigned a D-Code.